Appeals Procedure 2023/24

 Appeals will only be accepted in cases:

-- there are extenuating circumstances which prevented People & Planet from accurately assessing any publicly available evidence e.g. technical problem with HESA EMR submission or technical issue with the university website.
+there are extenuating circumstances which prevented People & Planet from accurately assessing any publicly available evidence e.g technical issue with the university website.

 The provisional scorecard will not reveal an institution’s total score or their ranking in the final People & Planet University League.

-For appeals relating to the EMR data used to calculate the performance sections of the methodology no’s.
-10-13- please see our guide to EMR data appeals below.
+For appeals relating to the EMR data used to calculate the performance sections of the methodology, please see our guide to EMR data appeals below.